Skip to main content

 • Log in with username admin, password admin.

-• Click the "Create" button to create a new client.
+• Click the Create client button to create a new client.

 Add test users